 After a lot of research, I finally settled on this affordable silicon baguette pan.
 I highly recommend it, and this recipe will make the exact amount of dough needed to fill it.

-Pick a good gluten-free flour.
+Pick a good all purpose gluten-free flour.

 Let it rise.